brianadams2337/acme-shop-flo/.changeset/poor-hairs-collect.md

 '@scayle/storefront-boilerplate-nuxt': patch
 ---

-Remove colons from Countdown widget
+UI: Removed the colons from the Countdown widget to create a cleaner and more visually appealing display.